TriMLP: Revenge of a MLP-like Architecture in Sequential Recommendation: Conclusion

 \section{Conclusion}

 In this paper, we make our exploration to study the capacity of MLP in sequential recommendation.
-We present the purely MLP-based sequential recommender TriMLP with a novel Triangular Mixer.
-Credited to the chronological cross-token communication and the dual-branch mixing structure in Triangular Mixer, TriMLP successfully realizes the fine-grained modelling of sequential dependency.
-The experimental results on 9 datasets demonstrate that TriMLP attains stable, competitive and even better performance than several state-of-the-art baselines under the essential auto-regressive training mode with prominent less inference time, which well performs the ``Revenge of MLP in Sequential Recommendation''.
+We present the MLP-like sequential recommender TriMLP with a novel Triangular Mixer.
+Credited to the chronological cross-token communication and the serial mixing structure in Triangular Mixer, TriMLP successfully realizes the fine-grained modeling of sequential dependency.
+The experimental results on 12 datasets demonstrate that TriMLP attains stable, competitive and even better performance than several state-of-the-art baselines under the essential auto-regressive training mode with prominent less inference time, which well performs the ``Revenge of MLP in Sequential Recommendation''.

 In the future, we will further improve TriMLP by introducing auxiliary information like temporal factors and item attributes, data augmentation and pre-training techniques.
 Moreover, it is intriguing to deliberate how to decouple the strong correlation between the sequence length and MLP shape, which will enable MLP to flexibly handle sequences of different lengths.